3 SIZES AVAILABLE

 ORDERING & SHIPPING

-The next Yome can be ready to ship or pick-up the third week of April 2024.
+The next Yome can be ready to ship or pick-up late August 2024.

 Since a folded up Yome is so compact, they are quite reasonable to ship.
 A Yome will usually cost between $200 to $1100 to ship, via freight truck.
 Residential deliveries incur a $65-$95 additional charge, but most customers either find a nearby business to ship to or pick their Yome up at the freight terminal.